Skip to main content

 This comprehensive guide covers the complete workflow from seed data upload through result analysis.

-Upload seed data
+Upload seed data (optional)

 Choosing upload mode